 In our series on MSP M&As based on the white paper, Service Provider Roll-Up Strategies: Accelerating M&A with an Agnostic UC Platform, we’ve discussed a host of topics, ranging from how UCaaS M&As are at an all-time high, how M&As are affecting unified communications, the top challenges MSPs face for M&As, and the central component of MSP M&A success.
-MSP M&As were on fire in 2021, a trend remains hot in 2022.
+MSP M&As were on fire in 2021, a trend that remains hot in 2022.
 However, it begs the question – how can you create unified communication businesses built for M&A?
 We’ll delve into that below.

 According to a Bain & Company report, M&A in the telecommunications industry rebounded dramatically in 2021 from the year prior.
 Deal values rose 48 percent with record-high multiples across most subsectors.
 Primary investments grew a resounding 100 percent in 2021, and the private investment momentum will persist as long as private telecom valuations stay higher than the listed telecom valuations.